-- Begin by relaxing, taking several deep breaths.
+- Begin by relaxing.
+Take several deep breaths.

-- Find the pressure point and apply firm pressure for 30 seconds–1 minute on both sides of the body, before moving on to the next.
+- Find the pressure point and apply firm pressure for 30 seconds–1 minute on both sides of the body, before moving on to the next point.

-Use small circular motions on each pressure point.
-Apply firm pressure, but make sure it’s not so strong that it causes pain.
+Tip: Use small circular motions on each pressure point.
+The pressure should be firm, but make sure it’s not so strong that it causes pain.

-The pressure points useful for the treatment of ED include:
+The pressure points that may be useful for the treatment of ED include:

-Ht7 is at the crease of your wrist.
-It aligns with your pinkie and is about one finger’s width in from the edge.
+HT7 is at the crease of your wrist.
+It aligns with your pinky and is about one finger’s width in from the edge.

-Lv3 is on the top of your foot between your big and second toes, in the area just above where the two bones meet.
+LV3 is on the top of your foot, between your big and second toes, in the area just above where the two bones meet.

-Kd3 is above your heel and on the inside of your lower leg, midway between the medial malleolus and the Achilles tendon.
+KD3 is above your heel and on the inside of your lower leg, midway between the medial malleolus and the Achilles tendon.

-St36 is on the front of your lower leg about one hand’s width below the knee and on the outside of your shinbone.
+ST36 is on the front of your lower leg about four fingers’ width below the knee and on the outside of your shinbone.

-Acupuncturist Dylan Stein says other areas benefit from self-massage.
+Acupuncturist Dylan Stein said other areas may benefit from self-massage.

-“Massaging the lower back and sacrum is very good for ED,” he says.
+“Massaging the lower back and sacrum is very good for ED,” he said.
 “You can also massage the same area on the front, from your belly button to the pubic bone.”

-Stein says acupressure and acupuncture are just a few solutions.
-For his patients, he often recommends things like mindfulness meditation along with diet and lifestyle modifications.
+Stein explained that acupressure and acupuncture are just a few approaches.
+For his patients, he often recommends methods such as mindfulness meditation along with diet and lifestyle modifications.

-Hanson takes a similar approach, suggesting that patients avoid highly processed foods, eat plenty of healthy foods, and exercise regularly.
+Hanson takes a similar approach, suggesting that patients:

-An acupuncturist can amplify the benefits of self-acupressure at home, according to Stein.
+An acupuncturist can amplify the benefits of at-home acupressure, according to Stein.
 He adds that acupuncture is more powerful than self-massage techniques.